natalieagus/50005-2023/_os_notes/week2-3_designstructure.md

 Note: "Host OS" in the picture above assumes that it is UNIX-based POSIX compliant OS.
 If you run Docker on Windows/Mac, it will download a Hypervisor + Guest Linux too before you can run the Docker Engine.
 {:.warning}

-Example of softwares that support containerisation: [Docker](https://www.freecodecamp.org/news/docker-quick-start-video-tutorials-1dfc575522a0).
+Example of software applications that support containerisation: [Docker](https://www.freecodecamp.org/news/docker-quick-start-video-tutorials-1dfc575522a0).

 [^10]: `tty` itself is a command in Unix and Unix-like operating systems to print the file name of the terminal connected to standard input.
 If you open multiple terminal windows in your UNIX-based system and type `tty` on each of them, you will be returned with different ids.
 You may use write to communicate across terminal windows
 [^11]: Early operating systems were written in assembly language.
 Now, although some operating systems are still written in assembly language, most are written in a higher-level language such as C or an even higher-level language such as C++.
 Actually, an operating system can be written in more than one language: (1) The lowest levels of the kernel might be assembly language, and then (2) higher-level routines might be in C, and finally (3) system programs might be in C or C++, in interpreted scripting languages like PERL or Python, or in shell scripts.
 In fact, a given Linux distribution probably includes programs written in all of those languages.